 The adjacent day-use area offers more than 28 miles of mountain biking trails—with names like Live Wire, Megawatt, Switch Yard and High Voltage—for riders of all abilities, as well as a bike-washing station.
 The trails are open to hikers as well.

+Learn about TVA history, the generating facility and the benefits of TVA’s activities to you.
+View maps of the Tennessee River and tributaries that allow us to provide power, support economic development and protect natural resources for the 10 million people we serve.
 The overlook at the visitor center offers a spectacular view of the river gorge, and nearby Laurel Point offers access to nearly 30 miles of biking and hiking trails on the dam reservation.
+You can also talk with TVA retirees about their service and ask questions about what it means to you.

-From Chattanooga: Go west on Interstate 24 to exit 175 (Browns Ferry Road).
-Turn right on Browns Ferry Road away from Lookout Mountain.
-After about 0.9 miles, turn left on Elder Mountain Road.
-Go about 1.8 miles and turn left on TVA Access Road.
+From Chattanooga, Tenn.: Go west on Interstate 24 to exit 175 (Browns Ferry Road).
+Turn right on Browns Ferry Rd away from Lookout Mountain.
+After about 0.9 miles, turn left on Elder Mountain Rd.
+Go about 1.8 miles and turn left on TVA Access Rd.
 Continue about 1.2 miles to the visitor center.
-Total driving distance from Chattanooga is about eight miles.
-Drive time is about 20 minutes.